 An ounce of prevention can save a wad of cash

-“We found a table knocked over with pills and half-pills on the floor,” says Praus-Choe, adding that one bottle was completely gone.
-“He started vomiting and we called around to find an emergency room that referred me to another one.”
+"We found a table knocked over with pills and half-pills on the floor," said Praus-Choe, adding that one bottle was completely gone.
+"He started vomiting and we called around to find an emergency room that referred me to another one."

 After calling the ASPCA Poison Control Center (1-888-426-4435) for guidance, the Praus-Choes loaded Crispy into the car bound for an emergency hospital.
 The pig was given an IV and charcoal, then transferred to his veterinarian for two days of monitoring.
 The total bill was $2,000 and VPI covered $350, about 20 months' worth of premiums.